MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 - The number of the machines in the group (only for standard machine groups).
 - The number of flows running in the item.
 - The number of flows queued in the item.
-- The type of access you have to the item.
+- The type of access you've to the item.
 - The owner of the item.

 :::image type="content" source="media/hosted-machine-groups/view-machine-groups.png" alt-text="Screenshot of the available machine groups.":::